This trip is sold out!

 Ushuaia is a charming city, with the Martial mountain range at its back and the Beagle Channel unfolding in front of it.
 This channel was named after the HMS Beagle, the ship that carried Charles Darwin around the world in the 1830s.
 Darwin also has a mountain–and a mountain range!–named after him in Tierra del Fuego.

-On the 15th, we’ll head out onto the Beagle Channel for a boat tour of this scenic strait, full of sea lions and all manner of birds.
-But this isn’t just any boat tour–it’s one that culminates with us walking around with penguins on Martillo island!
-This tiny island is home to Magellanic penguins and a small colony of Gentoo penguins, but King penguins have been known to ‘vacation’ there, too.
+On the 15th, we’ll head to Martillo island for the opportunity to walk with penguins!
+This tiny island in the Beagle Channel is home to Magellanic penguins and a small colony of Gentoo penguins, but King penguins have been known to ‘vacation’ there, too.
 We’ll have a traditional lunch at an estancia and have the opportunity to visit the tiny but mighty informational museum on site before heading home, by way of the otherworldly wind-bent “flag” trees of Tierra del Fuego.

 Tomorrow we’ll head into the Tierra del Fuego National Park.
 This waterfront park is rich in dramatic scenery, with a number of hikes to choose from, based on your interest.
 The park is home to the end of the Pan-American highway, which starts in from Prudhoe Bay, Alaska!
 According to the Guinness World Records, this 19,000 mile (30,000km) network of roads is the world’s longest motorable road.
 The park is also home to the “End of the World Post Office,” the southernmost post office in the world.
 This tiny bay-front tin shack is often closed but still a quirky site to behold among the windswept waves and jagged peaks.